Dorothy Stanley-Turner: Biography

 In 1938, Stanley-Turner finished sixth overall and third in the −1100 category at the Rallye Paris – Saint-Raphaël Féminin.
 She also took part in road races in Cork, Ireland in an MG car, where she was the eighth and final finishing driver.
 Stanley-Turner maintained her fitness by doing bell ringing that involves simultaneous exercise of the arms, diaphragm, legs and shoulders and was a member of the Oxford Diocesan Guild of Bell Ringers.
-She won the 1938 First Easter Road Handicap on a artificial road circuit designed by Malcolm Campbell at an average speed of 61.27 mph in an MG vehicle, and also entered the Crystal Palace Plate, RAC Tourist Trophy (coming 22nd with Elsie Mary Wisdom) and the Imperial Plate, driving a MG Midget PB.
+She won the 1938 First Easter Road Handicap on an artificial road circuit designed by Malcolm Campbell at an average speed of 61.27 mph in an MG vehicle, and also entered the Crystal Palace Plate, RAC Tourist Trophy (coming 22nd with Elsie Mary Wisdom) and the Imperial Plate, driving a MG Midget PB.
 In 1939, Stanley-Turner and other female drivers in Brighton collected funding for the British Motor Racing Fund to maintain the balance of power with Germany, Italy and the United Kingdom in international speed contests.
 That year saw her set a new woman's record held by Kay Petre at Shelsley Walsh Speed Hill Climb in a 2-litre Alta she borrowed from a factory and was inexperienced in how it operated in a time of 43.4 seconds set on her second run.
 Stanley-Turner had entered a small 937 cc British car in the 1939 RAC Tourist Trophy before the Second World War broke out.

 On 3 August 1940, she was enlisted into the Women's Auxiliary Air Force as an Aircraftwoman 1st Class and was appointed an Assistant Section Officer, serving in a barrage balloon unit.
 Stanley-Turner was confirmed from a probationary role to a full Assistant Section Officer on 3 August 1941.
 She gave up her commission on 12 October 1950 and assumed a short service commission as Flying Officer WRAF five years on active list and four years on reserve, with seniority from 27 July 1947.
-Following the Second World War, Stanley-Turner was restricted to competing in the Coupe des Dames of the Monte Carlo Rally three times during in the early 1950s, since it was hard for many drivers to return to motorsport and cars were difficult to acquire and those that were available were expensive.
+Following the Second World War, Stanley-Turner was restricted to competing in the Coupe des Dames of the Monte Carlo Rally three times in the early 1950s, since it was hard for many drivers to return to motorsport and cars were difficult to acquire and those that were available were expensive.
 She was unable to compete in the Spa 24 Hours in 1948 due to illness that required her to undergo an operation.
 Stanley-Turner's Rallye Monte Carlo activities saw her drive a Alvis and achieve a career-best 32nd overall in the 1951 event.